 Inventories generally are stated at the lower of cost and net realisable value.
 Last in first out (LIFO) is not permitted for taxation purposes.
 First in first out (FIFO) is permitted.
 Conformity between book and tax reporting is not required.

 Profits from disposals of corporate 'titles' are unconditionally exempt from CIT.
 'Titles' are defined as shares, bonds, debentures, founders’ shares, and other titles of companies or other legal persons incorporated in Cyprus or abroad and options thereon.
-According to a circular issued by the Cyprus Tax Authority (CTA), the term includes, inter alia, futures/forwards on titles, short positions on titles, swaps on titles, depositary receipts on titles, repos on titles, units in open or close CISs, international collective investment schemes (ICISs), undertakings for collective investment in transferable securities (UCITS), investment trusts and funds, mutual funds, real estate investment trusts (REITs), and units in stock exchange indices on titles.
+According to a circular issued by the Cyprus Tax Authority (CTA), the term includes, inter alia, futures/forwards on titles, short positions on titles, swaps on titles, depositary receipts on titles, repos on titles, units in stock exchange indices on titles and units in open-ended or closed-ended collective investment schemes (including, inter alia, undertakings for collective investment in transferable securities (UCITS), investment trusts and funds, mutual funds and real estate investment trusts (REITs)).

 Capital gains on Cyprus-situated immovable property (and on non-quoted shares directly or indirectly holding such Cyprus-situated immovable property) are taxed separately in Cyprus.
 See Capital gains tax in the Other taxes section for more information.